Libertarian Party (United States)

-The Libertarian Party (LP) is a political party in the United States.
-It promotes civil liberties, non-interventionism, laissez-faire capitalism, and limiting the size and scope of government.
+The Libertarian Party (LP) is a right-libertarian political party in the United States.
 The world's first explicitly libertarian party, it was conceived in August 1971 at meetings in the home of David Nolan in Westminster, Colorado, and was officially formed on December 11, 1971, in Colorado Springs.
 The organizers of the party drew inspiration from the works and ideas of the prominent Austrian school economist Murray Rothbard.
 The founding of the party was prompted in part due to concerns about the Nixon administration's wage and price controls, the Vietnam War, conscription, and the introduction of fiat money.

+Following the resignation of its chair Angela McArdle who faced accusations of embezzling money from the party, the Mises Caucus faction was mostly removed from the party's leadership in elections at the party's May 2026 convention in Grand Rapids, Ohio.

+One of the first actions by newly elected members of the Libertarian National Committee was to disaffiliate one of the party's 50 state affiliates, the Libertarian Party of New Hampshire, which had courted controversy and made itself a flashpoint and to some extent pariah within the party, with bigoted right-wing postings on social media and by refusing to endorse the party's presidential candidate Chase Oliver and instead endorsing Donald Trump.

+The LPNH group appealed the decision, but the party's Judicial Committee unanimously rejected their appeal and found that the LNC had acted within party rules.

+In 2022, the paleolibertarian Mises Caucus (LPMC) staged a successful takeover and became the dominant faction on the Libertarian National Committee, shifting the party in a right-wing direction.
+The change resulted in internal conflicts and significant policy changes.
+As a result, several state-affiliated chapters distanced or disavowed themselves of the National Committee and formed their own independent state-level parties.
+Other defectors formed the Classical Liberal Caucus and Liberal Party USA.
+In February 2025, "unity" candidate Steven Nekhaila was elected as the party's Chair.

-The party generally supports "personal liberty" and fiscal conservatism, as compared to the Democratic Party's modern liberalism and progressivism and the Republican Party's social conservatism and right-wing populism.
-Gary Johnson, the party's presidential nominee in 2012 and 2016, claims that the Libertarian Party is more socially liberal than Democrats, and more fiscally conservative than Republicans.
-Its fiscal policy positions include lowering taxes and abolishing the Internal Revenue Service (IRS), decreasing the national debt, allowing people to opt out of Social Security, and eliminating the welfare state, in part by utilizing private charities.
-Its social policy positions include ending the prohibition of illegal drugs, advocating criminal justice reform, supporting same-sex marriage, ending capital punishment, and supporting the right to keep and bear arms.
+The party generally supports individual liberty, fiscal conservatism, non-interventionism, laissez-faire capitalism and limiting the size and scope of government.
+Gary Johnson, the party's presidential nominee in 2012 and 2016, said that the Libertarian Party is more socially liberal than Democrats, and more fiscally conservative than Republicans.
+Its fiscal policy positions include lowering taxes and abolishing the Internal Revenue Service (IRS), decreasing the national debt, and phasing out Social Security and the welfare state in part by utilizing private charities.
+It supports ending the public school system and disbanding Medicare and Medicaid to return to a free-market healthcare system.
+Its social policy positions include ending the prohibition of illegal drugs, advocating criminal justice reform through the legalization of all victimless crimes, supporting same-sex marriage, ending capital punishment, and supporting the right to keep and bear arms.

-As of May 2024, it is the third-largest political party in the United States by voter registration.
-In the 2020 election, the Libertarians gained a state legislative seat in the Wyoming House of Representatives, the first such win for the party since 2000.
-The first and only Libertarian in the United States Congress was Justin Amash, who joined the Libertarian Party in 2020 and left the U.S. House of Representatives in 2021 after choosing not to seek re-election.